Kalyvara/NXTheme-CHROMA/README.md

 - **B&W** (default)
 - **Terra:** earthy colors inspired by Monokai.
 Uses the default layout.
 - **Aqua:** aquamarine and deep blue colors.
 Uses the default w/ sidebar layout.
+- **Murasaki:** light purple with hints of beige and pale orange.
+Uses the default layout.
+- **Neo Famicom:** gray tones and colored buttons inspired by the SNES console.
+Uses the 1:1 cards layout.
-- **Famicom:** wine red and beige colors, inspired by the Famicom console.
+- (only home screen & player select) **Famicom:** wine red and beige colors, inspired by the Famicom console.
 Uses the default w/ sidebar layout.
-- **Modern Retro:** light gray, grayish black and multicolored stripes.
-Uses the 1:1 cards layout.

 ## Theme editing

-This repository contains the theme's source code as well as its assets.
+This repository contains the themes' source code as well as their assets.
 Before anything else, [check out the documentation](https://layoutdocs.themezer.net/) to learn more about editing layouts.
-Additionally, a wiki that explicits the specifics of this theme *might* be published at some point.
+Additionally, a wiki that explicits the specifics of those themes *might* be published at some point.

 Now, please note that Chroma involves very intricate layouts as they massively rely on animations and convenient re-use of pre-existing UI elements (which is often the case with my NXTheme releases).
-You will most likely have a hard time to tweak this theme without breaking something.
+You will most likely have a hard time to tweak those themes without breaking something.
 Also, most colors are dynamically handled (through animations) so making color changes isn't as straightforward as editing hex values within the JSON files.
 In fact, you will absolutely need Layout Editor for most of the UI.

-Credits would be greatly appreciated if you're planning to publicly share your edited theme.
+**Credits would be greatly appreciated if you're planning to publicly share your edited theme.**

 ## Known issues